sollq/sollq/README.md

 # Welcome to My Profile! 👋

 ## About Me
-Hey there!
-I'm Senior C# Developer with 6 years commercial practices.
+Hi!
+I am a senior C# developer with 6 years of commercial experience.

 ## What I'm Working On
 - 🖥️ .NET Core & .NET Framework Development